Intermittent Fasting Can Be Dangerous For Some People. Here's Exactly What You Need To Know

 You might be hungry after fasting 18 hours, but that doesn’t give you license to nose-dive into a bacon double cheeseburger with fries.
-"Promoters of intermittent fasting will, perhaps unintentionally, encourage extreme behavior, such as bingeing," says Robert Collier.
+"Promoters of intermittent fasting will, perhaps unintentionally, encourage extreme behavior, such as bingeing," says Robert Collier4.
 "Often, they depict people eating heaps of high-calorie, high-fat foods, such as hamburgers, french fries, and cake.
 The implication being that if you fast, you can devour as much junk as your gullet can swallow during the remaining eating hours."
 This is just not the way IF is meant to work, and it's important not to lose sight of what a healthy diet really means.

 4. Anxiety and stress.

 Life comes riddled with stress and anxiety, and fasting can amp up those emotions.
 For some patients, those feelings arise from the idea that they should be eating rather than actual hunger.
 But it’s not all in your head: Studies show hunger can increase your stress hormone cortisol, leaving you "hangry" and craving your co-worker’s freshly baked cookies.
 Caffeine, a staple among patients during "fasting hours," raises anxiety and stress when you overdo it.
 I recommend switching from coffee to green tea, which contains some caffeine along with the calming amino acid L-theanine.
-That being said, IF might also cultivate a resilience to stress as some researchers believe cells respond to exercise-related stress similarly to IF, which is just another reason to believe that no one diet is right for everyone.
+That being said, IF might also cultivate a resilience to stress as some researchers believe4 cells respond to exercise-related stress similarly to IF, which is just another reason to believe that no one diet is right for everyone.

 5. Sleep issues.